zeynepCankara/Introduction-Quantum-Programming/README.md

 You can simply clone the repo and work on the jupyter notebooks by yourself.

-If you just want to read-through I suggest going `notebook_html` folder to see rendered html files of the notebooks.
+Note: GitHub not yet supports rendering new Jupyter Notebook format so you might not see the rendered versions of notebooks on the GitHub repo.

 ## Library Dependencies: :electron: